FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_WolfSSL_FIPS_Ready_Windows_Simulator/README_wolfSSL_FIPS_ready.md

     Connection closed, back to start
     Waiting for new connection
     ```

-    This time, in-core memory test and KAT finished successfully, then Demo application performs its own tasks.
+    This time, the in-core integrity check and KAT finished successfully, and Demo application was allowed to continue and perform its own tasks.

     # When is the hash value update needed?

-    Whenever the FIPS Core get any change in its configuration such as options, location in the application, hash value may change.
-Even you just add or remove your code in your application, it may give FIPS Core location shift in the memory.
+Whenever the FIPS boundary files have had changes made to them, such as options, location in the application, hash value, code, etc. the verifyHash value in fips_test.c will need to be updated.
+Even you just add or remove your code in your application, it may shift the FIPS boundary code in the memory, thus requiring a new hash value to be computed and updated.

-    It may be a workaround to avoid this tiresome hash-value update, to use ordinary wolfSSL until your application get mature or fix cryptographic specs.
-Replacing ordinary wolfSSL with FIPS Ready version gives no harm to your coding.